 e.
-To those with whom we do business
+To business partners

 To seek mutually beneficial relationships with contractors and suppliers to promote the application of these Sakhalin Energy General Business Principles or equivalent principles in such relationships.
 The ability to promote these principles effectively will be an important factor in the decision to enter into or remain in such relationships.